 The Grand Plan

-Our goal is not only to build the juicy yield-generating strategies but to complete the ecosystem with universal vaults that everyone can use to build any strategies they want and deploy using Mellow infrastructure.
+Our goal is to complete the ecosystem with universal vaults that everyone can use to build any strategies they want and deploy using Mellow infrastructure.

 Initially, we developed the SDK for internal use, and now we make it public so every builder can use it for backtesting his strategies and ensuring that he’s on the right track.